CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 {{<figure src="/images/netq/od-trace-result-large-summary-tab-fail-l2-320.png" width="500">}}

 In the example on top, we can verify that every path option had five hops since the distribution chart only shows one hop count and the table indicates each path had a value of five hops.
 Similarly, you can view the MTU data.
 In the example on the bottom, is an error (scroll to the right in the table to see the count).
 To view more details for this and other traces, refer to {{<link title="#View Detailed On-demand Trace Results" text="Detailed On-demand Trace Results">}}.

 {{< /tab >}}

-{{< tab "netq trace" >}}

-The results of the `netq trace` command are displayed in the terminal window where you ran the command.
-Refer to {{<link title="#Create On-demand Traces" text="Create On-demand Traces">}}.

-{{< /tab >}}

-{{< tab "netq add trace" >}}

-After you have run the `netq add trace` command, you are able to view the results in the NetQ UI.

-1. Open the NetQ UI and log in.

-2. Open the xxxx workbench where the associated On-demand Trace Result card has been placed.

-To view more details for this and other traces, refer to {{<link title="#View Detailed On-demand Trace Results" text="Detailed On-demand Trace Results">}}.

-{{< /tab >}}

-{{< /tabs >}}

-### View Layer 3 On-demand Trace Results

-View the results for a layer 2 trace based on how you created the request.

-{{< tabs "TabID832" >}}

-{{< tab "Trace Request card" >}}

-After you click **Run Now**, the corresponding results card is opened on your workbench.
-While it is working on the trace, a notice is shown on the card indicating it is running.

-{{<figure src="/images/netq/od-trace-result-medium-l3-running-320.png" width="200">}}

-Once results are obtained, it displays them.
-Using our example from earlier, the following results are shown:

-{{<figure src="/images/netq/od-trace-result-medium-320.png" width="200">}}

-In this example, we see that the trace was successful.
-12 paths were found between the devices, some with three hops and some four hops and with an overall MTU of 9216.
-Because there is a difference between the minimum and maximum number of hops (as seen in this example) or if the trace failed, you could view the large results card for additional information.

-{{<figure src="/images/netq/od-trace-result-large-summary-tab-320.png" width="500">}}

-In our example, we can see that paths 9-12 had three hops by scrolling through the path listing in the table.
-To view the hop details, refer to the next section.
-If there were errors or warnings, that caused the trace failure, a count would be visible in this table.
-To view more details for this and other traces, refer to {{<link title="#View Detailed On-demand Trace Results" text="Detailed On-demand Trace Results">}}.

-{{< /tab >}}